wacn/trustcenter/trustcenter/resources/FAQ.md

                 <div class="content-faq">
                     <label>What role does Microsoft play in Microsoft Azure and Office 365 operated by 21Vianet?</label>
                     <div class="content-faq-footer">
-                        <p>Microsoft Azure and Office 365 operated by 21Vianet are separate instances of public cloud services located in mainland China and independently operated and sold by Shanghai Blue Cloud Technology Co., Ltd. ("21Vianet"), a wholly owned subsidiary of Beijing 21Vianet Broadband Data Center Co., Ltd. The services are based on the same Azure and Office 365 technology that powers Microsoft's global cloud service with the same service levels to customers.</p>
+                        <p>Microsoft Azure and Office 365 operated by 21Vianet are separate instances of public cloud services located in China and independently operated and sold by Shanghai Blue Cloud Technology Co., Ltd. ("21Vianet"), a wholly owned subsidiary of Beijing 21Vianet Broadband Data Center Co., Ltd. The services are based on the same Azure and Office 365 technology that powers Microsoft's global cloud service with the same service levels to customers.</p>
                         <p>As a customer of Microsoft Azure and Office 365 operated by 21Vianet, you get:</p>
                         <ul>
-                            <li>A cloud service hosted in datacenters exclusively in mainland China and operated independently by 21Vianet, a leading Chinese Internet datacenter provider.</li>
+                            <li>A cloud service hosted in datacenters exclusively in China and operated independently by 21Vianet, a leading Chinese Internet datacenter provider.</li>
                             <li>Powered by world-class technology built on Microsoft's extensive experience with online services and used by enterprise customers around the world.</li>
                         </ul>
-                        <p>Microsoft has licensed Azure and Office 365 technology to 21Vianet but 21Vianet is responsible for operating these services in mainland China.</p>
+                        <p>Microsoft has licensed Azure and Office 365 technology to 21Vianet but 21Vianet is responsible for operating these services in China.</p>
                     </div>
                 </div>
                 <div class="content-faq">